theironcook/Backbone.ModelBinder/README.md

 <br>
 A converter function is passed 4 parameters.

-* Direction - either ModelToView or ViewToModel
+* direction - either ModelToView or ViewToModel
-* Value - the model's attribute value or the view element's value
+* value - the model's attribute value or the view element's value
-* Attribute Name
+* attribute Name
-* Model - this is more useful when you're dealing with calculated attributes
+* model - this is more useful when you're dealing with calculated attributes
+* els - an array of the els that were bound to the converter

 If your binding to a read-only element like a `<div>` you'll just ignore the direction parameter - it's always ModelToView.
 In most cases, you'll be able to ignore the attribute name and model parameters but they can be helpful in some situations discussed later.

+The Model parameter can be quite helpful in complicated situations.
+The els array allows a developer to manually modify the els directly when a converter is invoked.
+Be very careful when accessing the els directly because any state you set into the els might be overwritten by the ModelBinder after the converter is finished.
+For example, if a converter is called with the direction 'ModelToView' and inside the converter the code updates the el values directly those values will be overwritten with the value returned from the converter function.
+The els array is more valuable if you need to set other properties etc. on the els.
+In most situations you should not need the els parameter.

 <br>
 Converters can be used for simple formatting operations like phone numbers but they can also be used for more advanced situations like when you want to convert between a model and some description of the model.